 This work is based on my study of different types of effective Myofascial Release techniques and a professional career spanning 15 years.

-By combining anatomical and fascial understandings from Structural Integration with subtle listening skills developed through Presence Centered Awareness Therapy and Visionary Craniosacral Therapy, I endeavor to create a useful atmosphere for learning and receiving bodywork.
+By combining anatomical and fascial understandings from Structural Integration with subtle listening skills developed through Somatic Awareness Therapy and Visionary Craniosacral Work, I endeavor to create a useful atmosphere for learning and receiving bodywork.

 Educational environments are geared towards the bodyworker wishing to deepen in effectiveness in myofascial techniques and inner guidance as a practitioner.

 Private bodywork sessions can range from deep listening in stillness to dynamic movement during hands-on application.
 The client will always be involved in some way.